SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 go through a gratitude list.
 I have to do a little gratitude list.

-that you, if you come, like you said, you come from a place of love and you believe,
+that if you come, like you said, you come from a place of love and you believe,

 you have to believe.

-You have to come from a mindset that you believe you can build again.
+That you have to come from a mindset that you believe you can build again.

 And that's already like a huge step forward.
-You have to believe.
+If you have to believe, you have to wake up in the morning and say, I believe.

 You're much like in the beginning stages of your healing.
 I am more advanced stages of my healing.